IHE/RAD.IRA/input/pagecontent/rad-x3.md

 ##### 2:3.X3.4.1.1 Trigger Events

 A Sender uses this transaction when:
-- It determines that work should begin on a new report, and opens a new context to coordinate that work with other Subscribers.
+- It determines that work should begin on a new report, and opens a new context to synchronize that work with other Subscribers.
-- It determines to resume a previously opened report that has not yet complete, and re-opens the same context to coordinate that work with other Subscribers.
+- It determines to resume a previously opened report that has not yet complete, and re-opens the same context to synchronize that work with other Subscribers.

 ##### 2:3.X3.4.1.2 Message Semantics